- L.A. County agrees to new policies to end the jail-to-skid row cycle for mentally ill people

 For non-urgent mental health services, please contact your county mental health department.

 The Department of State Hospitals (DSH) is the nation’s largest inpatient mental health hospital system.
-It features five state hospitals (Atascadero, Coalinga, Metropolitan - Los Angeles, Napa and Patton) and approximately 11,000 staff.
+It features five state hospitals (Atascadero, Coalinga, Metropolitan - Los Angeles, Napa and Patton) and more than 11,000 staff.

-Annually, DSH cares for approximately 10,000 of the most seriously mentally ill patients - far more than any other state.
-On any given day, there are approximately 6,800 patients in this giant hospital system which runs nonstop, every hour of every day of every year.
-In addition, DSH oversees 625 people in conditional release programs across the state and provides services and criminal trial competency treatment inside three jails located in Riverside, Sacramento, and San Bernardino counties.
+Annually, DSH cares for more than 12,000 of the most seriously mentally ill patients - far more than any other state.
+On any given day, there are approximately 6,500 patients in the department's hospitals and jail-based competency treatment programs in Riverside, Sacramento, San Bernardino, San Diego, Sonoma and Stanislaus counties.
+In addition, DSH oversees more than 650 people in conditional release programs.
+It's a giant hospital system which runs nonstop every hour of every day of every year.

 These numbers tell many stories.
 One, however, stands out more than others: every day patients are successfully treated, stabilized and discharged from DSH facilities.
 Nearly 6,000 patients are discharged annually.
 This success occurs because DSH delivers treatment that is evidence-based, state of the art, and meets the patients’ individual needs.